forgetman/vaop/README.md

 Warning
 -------
-You must use java8 in your `mudule.gradle`
+You must compile with java8, set to your `mudule.gradle`
 ```groovy
 compileOptions {
     sourceCompatibility JavaVersion.VERSION_1_8
     targetCompatibility JavaVersion.VERSION_1_8
 }
 ```

+and it is based on aspectj-v1.8.9

 Download
 --------